-- System Administrator's Guide, Volume I: System Configuration (DOC10131-1LA) - System Administrator's Guide, Volume II: Communication Lines and Controllers (DOC10132-1LA)
+- System Administrator's Guide, Volume I: System Configuration (DOC10131-2LA) - System Administrator's Guide, Volume II: Communication Lines and Controllers (DOC10132-2LA)

 You are expected to have some familiarity with Prime systems before reading the volumes of the System Administrator's Guide.
-If you are not familiar with the PRIMOS® operating system, read the Prime User's Guide (DOC4130-4LA) and its update packages (UPD4130-41A and UPD4130-42A).
-These documents explain Prime's file management system and describe essential commands and utilities.
+If you are not familiar with the PRIMOS® operating system, read the PRIMOS User's Guide (DOC4130-5LA).
+This book explains Prime's file management system and describes essential commands and utilities.